outsinre/outsinre.github.com/_posts/2015-09-10-lvm-luks-lvm.md

 With LVM over LUKS you need only one key/password to unlock all the partitions (LVM volumes); and you can rearrange, resize etc. the partitions without the hassle of re-encrypt everything again.
 For example, you want to extend / size while reduce /home size.

 If you're going to simply dump everything on a single partition (which is totaly fine with some setups), there is no point in going for LVM.
 However, if you want to have several volumes, LVM will make it more convenient and easier to use, and this is why many people go after 'LVM over LUKS'.

+If you really don't like the 2nd LVM and still need separate partitions for /, /home, etc. Please lvcreate LVM volumes for them in the 1st LVM container.
+After that, cryptsetup them repsectively with LUKS key-files or passphrases.

 Refer to: